Mattheos Maroukakis: Career

 He played in Kallithea for almost 6 years making a total of 143 appearances and scored 35 goals.
 On 1 July 2013, he moved to Super League club Panionios where he had in fact minimum participation (his first out of 3 appearances was on 18 August 2013 against OFI in the Theodoros Vardinogiannis Stadium) so on 2 January 2014, he moved to Gamma Ethniki club Ionikos.
 In the summer of 2014 he moved to Patras based Football League club Panachaiki where he had a full season with 29 appearances and 11 goals.
-On 31 July 2015 he signed a three-year contract with AE Larissa where he had an excellent beginning scoring 7 goals in the first 8 league games.
+On 31 July 2015 he signed a three-year contract with AEL where he had an excellent beginning scoring 7 goals in the first 8 league games.
 At the end of season, he celebrated the championship as the club promoted to Super League.
 On 31 December 2016, Maroukakis left the team by mutual agreement.
 On 2 January 2017 he joined Trikala.
 After only two months he terminated his contract stating personal problems.

 On 9 September 2018, he joined Aittitos Spata, ahead of the 2018–19 season.